jokarz/react-json-form-builder-boilerplate/README.md

 # Simple React/Redux/Bootstrap JSON Schema Form Builder Boilerplate

 A simple React based boilerplate using Redux for state management of the forms' data, JSON schema for creation of forms and Bootstrap for appearance.
-Allows for dynamic fields that depend on input of other field
+Allows for dynamic fields that depend on input of other fields

 # Content

-1. Installation
+1. Getting Started
-2. Usage
-3. Schema Structure
+2. Schema Structure
     1. Form
     2. Fields
     3. Output
     4. Parsed JSON
-4. Inputs
+3. Inputs
     1. Common properties
     2. Default values
     3. Types
-6. State Management
+4. State Management
     1. Structure
-7. Limitations
+5. Limitations

-## Installation
+## Getting Started

-1. With node and npm installed, go to command line (at this root directory) and type ``` npm i && npm start ```
+With node and npm installed, head on to the command line (at this root directory) and type ``` npm i && npm start ``` Read on further to understand how the form is populated

-## Usage
-1. Edit ``` src/schema/outline.json```
-2. Run ``` npm start ``` after editing
-3. Forms will be populated

-### Schema Structure
+## Schema Structure

+The main schema file is located at ``` src/schema/outline.json```.
 In general this is how the schema looks like:
 ```
 {